insanecoding/insanecoding/README.md

 I'm Senior Frontend Developer at Omio travel booking platform (ex.
 GoEuro).
 I have 6+ years of experience and a Master's degree in Cyber Security.
 I mostly specialize in Javascript/Typescript, React stack (React, Redux, Redux-Saga, Webpack, Babel, Jest, PostCSS) and Svelte but always open to trying something new.
 I have a passion for cutting-edge frontend technologies as well as functional programming.

 Apart from building beautiful and performant web apps, I really enjoy configuring complex frontend tools.
 If it is configurable, I'll do it!
 The bundlers are my passion.
-So far tried Webpack (including the v5), Rollup, Parcel, Microbundle and Snowpack.
+So far tried Webpack (including v5), Rollup, Parcel, Microbundle and Snowpack.
 Writing configs is not a one-off for me.
 I don't stop investigating.
 It's always a joy to find a new plugin and cut off some more kilobytes from the resulting bundle.

 In my software development practice, I stick to the following principles: